 Research continues into why these anomalies develop and how to prevent them.

 Challenges for most children with a craniofacial abnormality revolve around speech, hearing, feeding, orthodontics, and recovering from reconstructive surgeries.
 At the Cincinnati Children’s Cleft and Craniofacial Center, we coordinate your child’s care for you.
 That means if your child needs to be seen by multiple specialists, we’ll arrange that care.
 Children and teens with a craniofacial anomaly vary in the treatments they need.
 Specialists who may be involved in evaluating and treating your child include:

-The Craniofacial team works with most of our patients affected with cleft lip and / or cleft palate, Pierre Robin sequence, hemifacial microsomia, Crouzon disease and other related craniofacial conditions.
+The Cleft and Craniofacial Center team works mostly with patients affected with cleft lip and / or cleft palate, Pierre Robin sequence, hemifacial microsomia, syndromic craniosynostoses, and other related craniofacial conditions.

-The Orthognathic and Oral Surgery Clinic is held once a month.
-An oral surgeon and orthodontist evaluate older children who have significant tooth, jaw and mouth abnormalities.
+The Orthognathic Clinic is held twice a month.
+A craniofacial surgeon and orthodontist evaluate older children who have significant tooth, jaw and mouth abnormalities.
 These children often require both orthodontic treatment and jaw surgery to correct skeletal misalignment of the teeth and jaws.

 The Human Genetics clinical nurse specialist and geneticist meet with parents who are expecting a baby with a craniofacial condition that has been diagnosed prenatally.
 Parents are counseled about all aspects of craniofacial care.

 A team of specialists provides consultation and treatment for newborns hospitalized with airway problems such as Pierre Robin sequence.

 Speech pathologists and clinical nurse specialists provide feeding consultation and hands-on instruction for newborns and infants.